 - Size of job: How large is the job/and or building that requires your services?
-Will you need to hire additional employees or buy extra supplies to complete the job?
+Will you need to hire additional employees or buy extra cleaning supplies to complete the job?

 When planning an effective pricing strategy, you have to know how much it will cost you to provide service, what the current market pricing looks like, and what profit margin you are trying to achieve.